Chunar5354/some_notes/leetcode/problems/CourseSchedule2.md

 - My approach

-We can use the method like []().
+We can use the method like [Course Schedule](https://github.com/Chunar5354/some_notes/blob/master/leetcode/problems/CourseSchedule.md).
 See this problem as a graph, and save the relationship into two dictionaries.

 Every time take the course which indegree(value in num_dic) is 0.
 Then reduce the indegree of the courses after current course(find from pre_dic).